Brittany Andrews

-Brittany Andrews is an American exotic dancer, pornographic actress, film producer and club DJ.
-She was inducted into the AVN Hall of Fame in 2008 and the XRCO Hall of Fame in 2025.
+Brittany Andrews is an American exotic dancer, pornographic film actress, film producer and club DJ.
+She was inducted into the AVN Hall of Fame in 2008, the XRCO Hall of Fame in 2025, and the Urban X Hall of Fame in 2026.

 Career

 Andrews worked in a Milwaukee beauty supply company before starting her career as an exotic dancer.
 After doing photo shoots for men's magazines, she began her career in adult films after meeting Jenna Jameson in 1995, during a photo shoot for Hustler magazine in Jamaica.
 Andrews retired from porn in 2008.
 She returned to the business in 2010 to star in the adult film Sex and the City: A XXX Parody.

 Advocacy

 In December 2003, Andrews was appointed to the Women in Adult (WIA) board of directors as the Talent Liaison.
 She has promoted using a condom for hardcore sex scenes.
 Andrews has said that she is very politically active in the adult business and that her least enjoyable aspect of the business is standing by and watching the exploitation of women being coerced into performing without condoms.